Do Rolex watches Hold Their value? Here’s the Answer!

 With Rolex being the most popular, it naturally holds the value the best among its competitors (we acknowledge that there are a few exceptions here).

-Mose watches can be seen as consumer goods, but while you throw your Chinese quartz watch because it’s cheaper than to change the battery, Rolex watches have proven to withstand the test of time and keeps on ticking year after year.
+Mose watches can be seen as consumer goods, but while you throw your Chinese quartz watch because it’s cheaper than changing the battery, Rolex watches have proven to withstand the test of time and keeps on ticking year after year.

 Today, Rolex watches are ranked 2nd among the top 5 best luxury investments.
 As such, you can expect that Rolex watches are generally good investments, however, don’t for one second believe that you can go into an authorized Rolex dealer, buy any watch you like, and then expect the value of the watch to stay the same or even appreciate.